FeckMelzer/ESP32-Weather-Station/README.md

 # ESP32-Weather-Station
 simple weather station on an ESP32

-### It looks like you got already started with the ESP32 itself.
-You are now good to go to try the code for the weather-station.
+### IMPORTANT: Before you try the code for the weather station, check out the "getting started" markdown file above and follow the steps provided!